tdryer/hangups/README.md

 ## Running

-For now, running hangups requires some magic values.

 `cookies.txt` is required to authenticate with Google.
 Copy your Google cookies into this file.
-You can copy them direct from a request header.
+You can copy them directly from a request header.

-Copy the `key` parameter of a Hangouts `clients6.google.com` request into `key.txt`.

-Copy a Hangouts request body header into `request_header.json`.
-It should look something like this:
 ```
-[
-    [3, 3, "chat_wcs_20140424.130115_RC5", 1398706440],
-    ["AChromeExtensionXXXXXXXXX", "XXXXXXXXXXXXXXXX"],
-    null,
-    "en"
-]
+python -m hangups
 ```